 You may want to consider making this garden pond and organic one.
 Any chemicals which are used can cause harm to your koi.
 Even the smallest amount can become fatal.
 Make sure that your pond is not located near any garden equipment, which may have chemicals on them.
 You will also want to make certain that you are near enough to an electrical outlet, in order to operate your pond’s pump.
 This will save a great deal of money in having one installed.

-Koi pond design ideas with plants – If you decide to have plants in your koi pond, you must choose very wisely.
+Koi pond design ideas with plants – Choosing koi fish for your pond, if you decide to have plants in your koi pond, you must choose very wisely.
 Koi notoriously will dig up most plants which are in their area.
 A good choice would be lilies.
 This will offer your koi fish shade, and a place to hide from potential predators.

 Koi ponds do better in a shaded or partially shaded area rather than in full sun.
 You can place a Koi pond in full sun, but a shadier area will slow algae growth considerably and helps prevent the water from becoming too hot during the warm summer months.
 If you build your pond in a sunny location you might want to consider putting up an arbor or awning to provide your pond with some shade.
 You might also want to consider having an area of the pond at an increased depth and cultivating some floating pond plants to provide some cooler areas and cover.
 Shade also helps with protecting your Koi from predators, it gives them a place to hide.
 And, believe it or not, Koi can get sunburned so having some shade gives them a place to go to keep out of the direct sunlight.
 There is a need to keep the water cool, especially during summer or if you live in a hot country, warm water does not carry oxygen as well as cold water.
 Anyhow, some shade will be good for Koi.